Support Page Content

 A minor is a set number of units in a specific area of study that supplements a student's major area of study.
 A minor allows experience in an area of study beyond a primary major.
 See an advisor in the Student Success Center to learn more about minors and to complete minor paperwork.

-Child Development Minors
+Child and Adolescent Development Minor

 Child Development is the study of the physical, socio-emotional, and cognitive growth and development of the child from conception through adolescence.
 The purpose of the minor is to provide an academic background that prepares students to work with children and families in a variety of settings.

-Deaf Studies Minors
+Deaf Studies Minor

 American Sign Language and Deaf Studies takes an interdisciplinary approach to the study of deaf and hard of hearing people in American and world society.
 The program promotes the understanding of deaf people as a linguistic and cultural group and encourages students to analyze existing stereotypes and policies related to deaf and hard of hearing people in order to work both within their own communities and others in effecting change for the betterment of the deaf and hard of hearing community.